Tips on Compressed Air Safety

 When you are using compressed air, you must follow Health & Safety guidelines.
 You need to share them with everyone in your workplace to comply with regulations.
 If you’d like any extra information, you can call our expert team on 01869 326 226 and they’ll be able to give you more advice.

-There are 6 key hazards you need to consider when you use a compressed air system;
+6 key hazards of a compressed air system;

 - Unintended release of pressure